easybuilders/easybuild-tutorial/docs/03_configuration/README.md

 EasyBuild should work fine out-of-the-box if you use Lmod as your modules tool.
 If you are not using Lmod, please see <a href="#modules-tool-module-syntax">here</a> for more information.
-Either way you should go through the default configuration and expect to make local adaptations.
+The next step is to go through the default configuration and make the appropriate local adaptations.

 !!! note
     Configuring EasyBuild is also covered in detail in the EasyBuild documentation, see [here](https://easybuild.readthedocs.io/en/latest/Configuration.html).